-Writing Assignments:

-There will be one major writing assignment this semester worth 100 points.
-Instructions for this assignment will be contained within that unit's learning module.
-Deadline for assignments are found in the Schedule of Assignments at the end of the syllabus.
+Writing Assignment: There will be one major writing assignment this semester worth 100 points.
+Instructions for this assignment will be within that unit's learning module.
+Deadlines for assignments are found in the Schedule of Assignments.

-Academic Writing:

-South Plains College requires all students to become proficient in "academic English," a form of English that is typically used in academic, professional, and business contexts.
+Academic Writing: South Plains College requires all students to become proficient in "academic English," a form of English that is typically used in academic, professional, and business contexts.
 While slang, regional idioms, and informal kinds of self-expression are appropriate in some contexts, they are out of place in academic writing.
-Writing instructors and professors in courses across the campus expect all students to demonstrate proficiency in using the conventions of academic English in their written work, whether it is in-class exams or take-home essays.
+Writing instructors and professors in courses across the campus expect all students to demonstrate proficiency in using the conventions of academic English in their written work, whether it is in-class exams or takehome essays.

-Grading:

-I will post grades for your assignments approximately one week after the assignments are due.
+Grading: I will post grades for your assignments approximately one week after the assignments are due.

-Late Assignment Policy:

-Late assignments and exams will not be accepted for any reason other than a documented emergency, illness, or a verified problem with the Blackboard server.
+Late Assignment Policy: Late assignments and exams will not be accepted for any reason other than a documented emergency, illness, or a verified problem with the Blackboard server.
 If you cannot submit your assignment on time due to an accepted excuse, you must contact the instructor prior to the deadline in order to submit the assignment late.